lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 5. Save this matrix as a table in XLSX, CSV, or Google Spreadsheet format.
 ```

+> **Note:** Not all models will be able to generate the output in the specific format you prompted.
+In such cases, choose another format or try a different model.

-### Additional Prompt Variant - Using a Pre-Specified Score Matrix
+**Additional Prompt Variant - Using a Pre-Specified Score Matrix**
 Provide the following details to create a matrix or table for collecting student information and calculating a success score.
 ```
 Create a table for calculating the students' success score.